If you’re anything like me, the thought of setting a 6am alarm to go running with the dog is as horrifying as a long carry over water to a tiny green.

 The golf swing involves the full body, and the highly repetitive nature of the golf swing can promote the development of hand and wrist issues, or back issues, as well as other joint pain.

-Playing golf three times a week is excellent for cardiovascular health, so it’d be a shame to be fitter than ever having developed tennis elbow in the process.
+Playing golf three times a week is excellent for cardiovascular health, so it’d be a shame to be fitter than ever having developed golfer’s elbow in the process (if this is you, it might be worth considering wearing an elbow brace).

 To avoid injury, develop a stretching routine to practice three times per week, focusing on the back, shoulders and arms.